1984 US Open – Women's singles

 Defending champion Martina Navratilova defeated Chris Evert in a rematch of the previous year's final, 4–6, 6–4, 6–4 to win the women's singles tennis title at the 1984 US Open.
-The victory marked Navratilova's sixth consecutive major singles title, tying Margaret Court and Maureen Connolly's achievement.
-She also became the first player in history to win the Surface Slam, having won the preceding French Open and Wimbledon.
 It was her second US Open singles title and eleventh major singles title overall.
+The victory marked Navratilova's sixth consecutive major singles title, tying Margaret Court and Maureen Connolly's all-time record.
+She became the first player to win the Surface Slam (winning majors on clay, grass, and hardcourt in the same year), having won the French Open and Wimbledon Championships.
+The final is considered one of the best matches in US Open history.

-This marked the first major appearance for future world No. 3 and 1990 champion Gabriela Sabatini; she was defeated in the third round by Helena Suková.
+This marked the first major appearance of future champion Gabriela Sabatini; she was defeated in the third round by Helena Suková.
+Additionally, this was the US Open main drawn debut of future five-time champion Steffi Graf.